Wandalen/wTools/module/core/former_types/task/fix_former_begin_trait_lifetime_completed_20250727T133712Z.md

 *   The change must resolve the `E0726` error when `#[derive(Former)]` is used on a struct with a lifetime.
 *   Existing tests in `former_types` must continue to pass, ensuring no regressions are introduced.
 *   All `cargo test` and `cargo clippy` runs must complete without warnings or errors.
+*   Test coverage for `FormerBegin` and `CollectionFormer` should be comprehensive, covering various scenarios and edge cases.
+*   All modified and new code must strictly adhere to the project's codestyle rules.

 ### Tests
 | Test ID | Status | Notes |